 Submitted by Natasha

-The Carrick-a-Rede Rope Bridge is one of the most scenic and beautiful hikes.
+The Carrick-a-Rede Rope Bridge is one of the most scenic and beautiful kid-friendly hikes in Ireland.
 Connected to the cliffs by a rope bridge across the Atlantic Ocean, Carrick-a-Rede Island is the final destination.
 Suspended almost 100 ft (30 m) above sea level.
 That said, I wouldn’t recommend this hike for those afraid of heights.
 The hike itself is 1.6 miles out and back, good for all skill levels.

-I would recommend baby wearing as the trail can be steep, rocky and as mentioned high at parts.
+I would recommend baby wearing as the hiking trail can be steep, rocky and as mentioned high at parts.
 Once you get to the bridge itself you have to go up and down stairs to access the bridge.
-The bridge, itself, is very narrow and does not allow for stroller accessibility.
+The bridge, itself, is very narrow and is not stroller-friendly.
 It is open all year round, aside from dangerous weather conditions.

-What makes it the very best… the views are spectacular, the most breathtaking cliffs, ocean on both sides of the bridge and along the hike you will see some local animals.
+What makes this a great hike with a baby or toddler?
+The views are spectacular, the most breathtaking cliffs, ocean on both sides of the bridge and along the hike you will see some local animals.
 It really is unbelievable.
 You can spend the second half of your day at the Giants Causeway (as it’s only 7 miles down the road).
 This should definitely be on your list of must-sees while in Ireland with a baby or toddler.

 Submitted by Celine and Dan of Family Can Travel

-Plitvice Lakes is as impressive in person as all the pictures you’ve seen.
-The stunning waterfalls, pristine lakes and fun wooden boardwalks, make it a wonderful place to hike with a baby or toddler.
+The Plitvice Lakes in Croatia is as impressive in person as all the pictures you’ve seen.
+The stunning waterfalls, pristine lakes and fun wooden boardwalks, make it a wonderful place to hike in Croatia with a baby or toddler.
 You don’t want to rush it here, so this is a great time to go at a slow pace and take it all in.

-Within Plitvice Lakes National Park you’ll find 12 upper lakes and 4 lower lakes, with the hiking trails and some boardwalks throughout.
+Within Plitvice Lakes National Park you’ll find 12 upper lakes and 4 lower lakes, with many kid-friendly hiking trails and some boardwalks throughout.
 While we don’t recommend bringing a stroller to Plitvice Lakes, we have seen it done.
-You’ll enjoy it much more if you have a baby or toddler carrier, especially on a busy day.
+You’ll enjoy it much more if you have a baby carrier, especially on a busy day.

-The hiking here can easily be done by toddlers since it’s relatively flat, but take extra caution on the boardwalks as there are no handrails.
+The flat trails make for some easy toddler hiking, but take extra caution on the boardwalks as there are no handrails.
 This is especially important on a busy day.
-We have even more tips for Plitvice Lakes with toddlers and the best routes to take.
+We have even more tips for a family visit to the Plitvice Lakes with toddlers and the best walking routes to take.

 Submitted by Mark of Mount Adventure Club

-The Camino de Santiago is a network of pilgrimage routes leading to Santiago de Compostela in northwestern Spain, the most popular is the Camino Frances which begins just over the border in St Jean Pied de Port, France and to walk the full route covers some 790km.
-One of the world’s great long distance hikes, the same route has been walked for hundreds of years, it’s not usually considered child friendly or accessible with younger ones in tow.
-But here’s the thing: it really is 100% totally achievable.
+The Camino de Santiago is a network of pilgrimage routes leading to Santiago de Compostela in northwestern Spain.
+The most popular is the Camino Frances which begins just over the border in St. Jean Pied de Port, France and to walk the full route covers some 790 km.
+One of the world’s great long distance hikes, the same route has been walked for hundreds of years, it’s not usually considered a child-friendly hike or accessible with young hikers.
+But here’s the thing: hiking some or all of the Camino de Santiago with kids is 100% totally achievable.

 By walking town to town, with supermarkets, bars, restaurants and water fountains along the way the logistical practicalities are easily covered.
-To make life interesting we decided to start in Le Puy en Velay, France and walked the Via Podiensis and the Camino Frances back to back last summer, 1500km in total with our three children in tow.
-Our littlest was just 3 when we set off.
+To make life interesting we decided to start in Le Puy en Velay, France and walked the Via Podiensis and the Camino Frances back to back last summer, hiking 1,500 km in total with our three children in tow.
+Our littlest hiker was just 3 when we set off.

-The complete distance sounds daunting but with accommodation every 8km or so in Spain, you can take as long as you need, or as long as you have!
+The complete distance sounds daunting with kids but with accommodation every 8 km or so in Spain, you can take as long as you need, or as long as you have!
 France is not quite so well set up, but also completely doable.

-We regularly covered 20 kms a day with Tom walking 3 or 4 of those under his own steam and the remainder parked up in an Osprey carrier on my back, happiness was finding a town with a playground of which there were many.
+We regularly covered 20 kms a day with Tom walking 3 or 4 of those under his own steam and the remainder parked up in an Osprey carrier on my back.
+We loved finding a town with a playground of which there were many.
 In total we spent 86 days across our two Caminos with a few rest days thrown in.

-It’s not a technical walk at all, the tracks are well maintained and (mostly) not too testing, the first section of the Camino Frances is one of the most difficult (and incredible!) as you climb over 1000m through the Pyrenees.
-Also for better or worse it’s so popular, you’re never far from other walkers if help is needed and you generally pass through several villages each day.
+It’s not a technical walk at all, the tracks are well maintained and (mostly) not too testing, the first section of the Camino Frances is one of the most difficult (and incredible!) as you climb over 1, 000 m through the Pyrenees.
+Also for better or worse it’s such a popular walk, you’re never far from other walkers if help is needed and you generally pass through several villages each day.